 THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.

 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-PRICE \$18 A SHARE
+PRICE \$ A SHARE

-PRICE TO PUBLIC UNDERWRITING DISCOUNTS AND COMMISSIONS(1) PROCEEDS TO COMPANY(2) Per Share \$18.000 \$.972 \$17.028 Total(3) \$360,000,000 \$19,440,000 \$340,560,000
+PRICE TO PUBLIC

+UNDERWRITING DISCOUNTS AND COMMISSIONS(1)

+PROCEEDS TO COMPANY(2)

+Per Share......

+\$

+\$

+Total(3).....

+\$

+\$

-(1) The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+liabilities, including liabilities under the Securities Act of 1933, as

-(2) Before deducting expenses payable by the Company estimated at \$1,400,000.

-(3) The Company has granted to the U.S. Underwriters an option, exercisable within 30 days of the date hereof, to purchase up to an aggregate of 3,000,000 additional Shares at the price to public less underwriting discounts and commissions, for the purpose of covering over-allotments, if any.
-If the U.S. Underwriters exercise such option in full, the total price to public, underwriting discounts and commissions, and proceeds to Company will be \$414,000,000, \$22,356,000 and \$391,644,000, respectively.
+- (2) Before deducting expenses payable by the Company estimated at \$1,400,000. - (3) The Company has granted to the U.S. Underwriters an option, exercisable within 30 days of the date hereof, to purchase up to an aggregate of 3,000,000 additional Shares at the price to public less underwriting discounts and commissions, for the purpose of covering over-allotments, if any.
+If the U.S. Underwriters exercise such option in full, the total price to public, underwriting discounts and commissions, and proceeds to Company will be \$ , \$ and \$ , respectively.
 See "Underwriters."

 The Shares are offered, subject to prior sale, when, as and if accepted by the Underwriters named herein and subject to approval of certain legal matters by Wilson Sonsini Goodrich & Rosati, counsel for the Underwriters.
-It is expected that delivery of the Shares will be made on or about November 6, 1996 at the office of Morgan Stanley & Co.
+It is expected that delivery of the Shares will be made on or about , 1996 at the office of Morgan Stanley & Co.
 Incorporated, New York, New York, against payment therefor in immediately available funds.

 MORGAN STANLEY & CO.
-International
+Incorporated